durrantlab/subpex/README.md

 ___Running SubPEx___

-1. To run SubPEx, execute the `run.sh` file from the command line.
+1. To run SubPEx, execute the `./run.sh` file from the command line.
    - You can also run SubPEx on a supercomputing cluster.
 See the `run.slurm.sh` for an example submission script for the slurm job scheduler.
 Note that you will likely need to modify the submission script for your specific cluster.